Integral action for bilinear systems with application to counter current heat exchanger: Experimental results

+As in the first experiment, we analyze their performance under varying reference conditions.
+Specifically, the reference temperature is changed from 26.5°C to 26°C after 240 seconds, then to 28°C at 550 seconds, and finally to 24.4°C after 900 seconds.
 From figure \eqref{fig:second_experiment}, it is evident that our controller never reaches the saturation zone, instead stabilizing at a maximum of 80\% of its saturation value.
 In contrast, the PI controller becomes fully saturated after 950 seconds and remains in this state.
 Regarding reference tracking, our controller exhibits a slight overshoot of 0.5°C around 650 seconds, which is not observed in the PI controller.
 However, as we move further from the PI’s linear operating region, its performance deteriorates significantly.
 In fact, even after 300 seconds (5 minutes) from a reference change, the PI controller still fails to reach the desired value, effectively behaving as if it were operating in open-loop mode.
 These results confirm the improved performance of the proposed controller based on two key aspects.
 First, it is supported by a theoretical framework that ensures global convergence and closed-loop stability, unlike the PI controller, which lacks such guarantees.
 Second, the control input corresponds to the valve opening that regulates the water flow rate.
 By avoiding saturation, the proposed controller allows for a lower average flow rate.
 In this experiment, the valve remains below 80\% opening, while the PI controller reaches full saturation.
 This difference corresponds to an approximate 20\% reduction in water usage.
 By combining formal stability guarantees with efficient resource utilization, the proposed control strategy proves especially well-suited for industrial applications where both high performance and minimized consumption are essential.